Big-Life-Lab/PHES-ODM/metadata.md

     -   `solid`: Solid fraction
     -   `mixed`: Mixed/homogenized sample

--   **type**: The variable that is being measured on the sample, e.g. gene target region (`covid`) or water quality parameter (`wq`).
+-   **type**: The variable that is being measured on the sample, e.g. a SARS-CoV-2 gene target region (`cov`), a biomarker for normalisation (`n`) or a  water quality parameter (`wq`).

-    -   `covidUnspecified (default)`:
-    -   `covidN1`: SARS-CoV-2 gene region N1
+    -   `covN1`: SARS-CoV-2 nucleocapsid gene N1
-    -   `covidN2`: SARS-CoV-2 gene region N2
+    -   `covN2`: SARS-CoV-2 nucleocapsid gene N2
-    -   `covidN3`: SARS-CoV-2 gene region N3
+    -   `covN3`: SARS-like coronaviruses nucleocapsid gene N3
-    -   `covidE`: SARS-CoV-2 gene region E
+    -   `covE`: SARS-CoV-2 gene region E
-    -   `covidRdRp`: SARS-CoV-2 gene region RdRp
+    -   `covRdRp`: SARS-CoV-2 gene region RdRp
-    -   `covidN1N2avg`: SARS-CoV-2 gene region average of N1 and N2
+    -   `covN1N2avg`: SARS-CoV-2 gene region average of N1 and N2
-    -   `PMMoV`: Pepper mild mottle virus
+    -   `nPMMoV`: Pepper mild mottle virus
-    -   `crA`: cross-assembly phage
+    -   `ncrA`: cross-assembly phage
     -   `wqTS`: Total solids concentration.
     -   `wqTSS`: Total suspended solids concentration.
     -   `wqVSS`: Volatile suspended solids concentration.
     -   `wqCOD`: Chemical oxygen demand.
-    -   `wqOrthoP`: Ortho-phosphate concentration.
+    -   `wqOPhos`: Ortho-phosphate concentration.
-    -   `wqNH4N`: Ammonium nitrogen concentration.
+    -   `wqNH4N`: Ammonium nitrogen concentration, as N.
-    -   `wqTN`: Total nitrogen concentration.
+    -   `wqTN`: Total nitrogen concentration, as N.
+    -   `wqPh`: pH.
+    -   `wqCond`: Conductivity.
     -   `other`: Other measurement category.
 Add description to `categoryOther`.

 -   **typeOther**: Description for an other variable not listed in `category`.

 -   **unit**: Unit of the measurement.

-    -   `vcPMMoV`: Viral copies/copies PMMoV
-    -   `vcMl`: Viral copies/millilitres
-    -   `vcGms`: Viral copies/grams solids
-    -   `vcL`: Viral copies/L
-    -   `vcCrA`: Viral copies/copies crAssphage
+    -   `gcPMMoV`: Gene copies per copy of PMMoV.
+    -   `gcMl`: Gene copies per milliliter.
+    -   `gcGs`: Gene copies per gram solids.
+    -   `gcL`: Gene copies per liter.
+    -   `gcCrA`: Gene copies per copy of crAssphage.
-    -   `Ct`: Cycle threshold
+    -   `Ct`: Cycle threshold.
-    -   `mgl`: milligrams per liter
-    -   `mgOl`: milligrams of oxygen per liter
+    -   `mgL`: Milligrams per liter.
     -   `ph`: pH units
+    -   `uScm`: Micro-siemens per centimeter.
-    -   `pp`: percent positive
+    -   `pp`: Percent positive, for Moore swab.
-    -   `pps`: percent primary sludge
+    -   `pps`: Percent primary sludge, for total solids.
     -   `other`: Other measurement of viral copies or wastewater treatment plant parameter.
 Add description to `UnitOther`.

 -   **unitOther**: Description for other measurement unit not listed in `unit`.

 -   **aggregation**: Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
 Each aggregation has a corresponding value.

-    -   `single`: This value is not an aggregate measurement in any way (ie. not a `mean`, `median`, `geoMean` or any other) and can be a replicate value.
+    -   `single`: This value is not an aggregate measurement in any way (ie. not a `mean`, `median`, `max` or any other) and can be a replicate value.
     -   `mean`: Arithmetic mean
-    -   `meanNormal`: Arithmetic mean, normalized
+    -   `meanNr`: Arithmetic mean, normalized
-    -   `geoMean`: Geometric mean
+    -   `geoMn`: Geometric mean
-    -   `geoMeanNormal`: Geometric mean, normalized
+    -   `geoMnNr`: Geometric mean, normalized
     -   `median`: Median
-    -   `rangeLowestValue`: Lowest value in a range of values
+    -   `min`: Lowest value in a range of values
-    -   `rangeHighestValue`: Highest value in a range of values
+    -   `max`: Highest value in a range of values
     -   `sd`: Standard deviation
-    -   `sdNormal`: Standard deviation, normalized
+    -   `sdNr`: Standard deviation, normalized
     -   `other`: Other aggregation method.
 Add description to `aggregationOther`

 -   **aggregationOther**: Description for other type of aggregation not listed in `aggregation`.